CHARACTERISTICS OF

 Sensual

 • Appreciation of beauty, whether in writing, music, art or nature.
-Includes love of objects like jewelry
+Includes

 • Sensitive to smells, tastes, or textures of foods